-- 6. Investment grade obligations of the District or a state or local government; - 7.
+- 1. Bonds, bills, notes, or other obligations issued by the United States government; - 2.
+Federally insured negotiable certificates of deposit or other insured or uninsured evidences of deposit at a financial institution; - 3.
+Bonds, bills, notes, mortgage-backed or asset-backed securities, or other obligations of a quasi-governmental corporation; - 4.
+Prime banker acceptances that do not exceed 270 days maturity; - 5.
+Prime commercial paper that does not: - a.
+Have a maturity that exceeds 180 days; and - b.
+Exceed 10% of the outstanding commercial paper of the issuing corporation at the time of purchase; - 6.
+Investment grade obligations of the District or a state or local government; - 7.
 Repurchase agreements for the sale or purchase of securities by the District under the condition that, after a stated period of time, the original seller or purchaser will buy back or sell the securities at an agreed price that shall include interest; - 8.
 Investment grade asset-backed or mortgaged-backed securities; or - 9.
 Money market funds registered with the Securities and Exchange Commission and which meet the requirements of rule 2(a)(7) of the Investment Company Act of 1940, approved August 22, 1940.

-Cash at September 30, 2018, consisted of interest bearing and non-interest bearing accounts.
+Cash at September 30, 2019, consisted of interest bearing and non-interest bearing accounts.
 This was the nature of accounts that were maintained throughout the year.
 All of these deposits are carried at cost.
-The carrying amount of deposits is separately displayed on the Balance Sheet as "Cash and Cash Equivalents."
-At September 30, 2018, the carrying amount of the Board's deposits was \$5,453,945 and the bank balance was \$5,453,745.
+The carrying amount of deposits is separately displayed on the balance sheet as "Cash and Cash Equivalents."
+At September 30, 2019, the carrying amount of the Board's deposits was \$5,517,418 and the bank balance was \$5,517,218.
 A summary of these balances are as follows:

-Bank Balances Carrying Balances Cash on Hand - Petty Cash Non-Interest Bearing - Checking Certificate of Deposit \$ - 3,453,745 2,000,000 \$ 200 3,453,745 2,000,000 Total Cash, Cash Equivalents and Certificate of Deposit \$ 5,453,745 \$ 5,453,945
+Bank Balances Carrying Balances Cash on Hand - Petty Cash Non-Interest Bearing - Checking Certificate of Deposit \$ - 3,493,883 2,023,335 \$ 200 3,493,883 2,023,335 Total Cash, Cash Equivalents and Certificate of Deposit \$ 5,517,218 \$ 5,517,418

-The District of Columbia Public Charter School Board maintains its deposits in two separate financial institutions in the form of an interest-bearing certificate of deposit and non-interest bearing checking accounts.
+The District of Columbia Public Charter School Board maintains its deposits in one financial institution in the form of an interest-bearing certificate of deposit and non-interest bearing checking accounts.

 These accounts are covered under the Federal Deposit Insurance Corporation (FDIC) program.
+Federal Deposit Insurance Corporation insurance coverage is \$250,000 per banking institution, as well as account category.
 Deposits held in non-interest-bearing transaction accounts are aggregated with any interest-bearing deposits and the combined total insured up to \$250,000.
-As of September 30, 2018, \$5,170,106 of the bank balance was deposited in excess of Federal Deposit Insurance Corporations limits.
+As of September 30, 2019, \$5,267,218 of the bank balance was deposited in excess of Federal Deposit Insurance Corporations limits.